Three-Loop Gauge Beta Functions in Supersymmetric Theories with Exponential Higher Covariant Derivative Regularization: Preliminaries

-with regulator functions satisfying $R(0)=F(0)=1$ and growing rapidly as $x\!\to\!\infty$ to damp UV contributions.
-Residual one–loop divergences are removed by PV superfields with masses proportional to $\Lambda$ \cite{Slavnov1977}.
-We parameterize the PV mass ratios by $a_{\varphi,K}$ in the gauge sector and $a_K$ in the matter sector.
-They are \emph{free} regularization parameters (subject to gauge invariance, supersymmetry, and decoupling) that affect only \emph{finite} parts of multi–loop quantities; scheme–invariant combinations are unchanged (see also \cite{Jack1996_1,Jack1996_2,Korneev2021}).
+After the introduction of higher derivatives, the remaining one-loop divergences are eliminated by Pauli--Villars superfields with masses proportional to the cutoff~$\Lambda$ \cite{Slavnov1977}.
+We parameterize the corresponding PV mass ratios by $a_{\varphi,K}$ in the gauge sector and by $a_K$ in the matter sector.
+These parameters are free regularization inputs (subject to gauge invariance, supersymmetry, and decoupling conditions) and affect only finite parts of multi-loop quantities; scheme-invariant combinations remain unchanged (see also Refs.~\cite{Jack1996_1,Jack1996_2,Korneev2021}).